-A variety of activities -including journal writing, group discussions, choral reading, dramatization, paraphrasing, and written responses-will be employed to foment understanding and enjoyment of the subject matter, together with critical reading skills and cross-cultural instruction and understanding.
+A variety of virtual Bitmoji classroom activities -including journal writing, group discussions, dramatization, paraphrasing, and written responses-will be employed to foment understanding and enjoyment of the subject matter, together with critical reading skills and cross-cultural instruction and understanding.
 As well as understanding the importance of ethics in literature in relation to plagiarism and applying MLA citation principles throughout the different course tasks done in and out of class.
 The activities are suggested below.
-Instructors are invited to adjust them to satisfy their own classroom needs.